itsakettle/itsakettle.github.io/_posts/2024-02-09-6-docker_build_run_remove.md

 title:      "Docker build, run and remove"
 permalink: "6"
 subtitle:
-date:       2024-02-09
+date:       2024-02-16
 image: "assets/img/6/main.png"
 published: true
 tags: [docker]
 image_width: 60%
 ---

-A mega simple script to build a docker image, run the container and then remove the container.
+A _mega_ simple script to build a docker image, run the container and then remove the container.
 This is useful when you're interating or you want to repeatrun the container like a script or binary many times.

 {% highlight bash %}
 #!/bin/bash